Florence Center: Engineering

 This spring-only program is open to second year students in aerospace, chemical, civil, environmental, and mechanical engineering programs

 .
-There is no language prerequisite, however, all students must take an Italian language course (pass/fail).
+There is no language prerequisite, however, all students must take an Italian language course (and may request to take it pass/fail).

 - Minimum GPA: 3.0

-- Students with a GPA between 2.5 and 3.0 can petition the Syracuse University L.C.
-Smith College of Engineering and Computer Science to apply.
+- Students with a GPA between 2.5 and 3.0 can petition the Syracuse University College of Engineering and Computer Science to apply.

 - Open to visiting students